statisticsnorway/react-form-fields-library/README.md

   component: 'DCText',                          // The component type
   name: 'myInput',                              // Identifier for the value stored in the parent
   displayName: 'My input',                      // Label on the field
-  description: 'A description for my input',    // Popup on the label
+  description: ['A description for my input'],  // Popup on the label
   required: true,                               // If the field is required
   value: null                                   // If the component should be initiated with a value, different components require different data types
 }